 To break down stored fat as a source of energy, the shift from using circulating glucose usually occurs over two to four days of eating fewer than 20 to 50 grams of carbohydrate per day.
 Have it in mind that some people need a more restricted diet to start producing enough ketones, making this a highly individualised process.

 A ketogenic diet is rich in fats and proteins because it lacks carbohydrates.
 It commonly includes fish, butter, oil, nuts, sausages, eggs, seeds, fibrous vegetable and processed meat.
 It is a difficult diet to follow over the long run because it is too restrictive.
 The typical American diet is about 50% carbohydrates.
 The major criticisms of this diet are that many people tend to eat poor quality fat and too much protein from processed food with very few vegetables and fruits.
+But you don’t have to give up on some of your regular habits.
+While on keto, feel free to visit, Starbucks, Chipotle or Taco Bell and you will find something for yourself, too.
 This diet could worsen the condition of patients with kidney disease, so they need to be cautious.
 Also, some patients may have bad breath, vomiting, nausea, constipation and sleep problems while some may feel a little tired in the beginning.

 Are there benefits of the ketogenic diet?